7 Best generators for your RV air conditioner (Full reviews)

 What type of generator is best for an RV air conditioner?

-You might be asking yourself if you can just forget about power requirements and just grab the largest-sized portable generator that you can afford.
+You might be asking yourself if you can forget about power requirements and grab the largest-sized portable generator you can afford.

-Technically, you could but it would not be a smart move.
-Conventional open-framed generators are known for being extremely loud.
-They are fine for construction sites but definitely too loud for RV parks or campsites.
+Technically, you could, but it would not be a smart move.
+Conventional open-framed generators are known for being extremely loud, and they are fine for construction sites but too loud for RV parks or campsites.

 Therefore, take your time and choose the quietest generator that can power your RV appliances.
 A good guide is that any generator that produces more than 60dB (sixty decibels) is too loud for RV parks and camping trips.

-This means that most conventional portable generators are too noisy and that is why I only recommend a portable inverter generator.
+This means that most conventional portable generators are too noisy, so I only recommend a portable inverter generator.

-Sorry to repeat myself but get one with at least 3000 watts just to be on the safe side.
-The Champion 3400 is an excellent choice when taking all considerations into account.
+Sorry to repeat myself but get one with at least 3000 watts to be on the safe side.
+The Champion 3400 (Paid link) is an excellent choice when taking all considerations into account.

-I’ve already mentioned how inverter generators differ from conventional generators earlier in this article.
-The main reason is that they are a lot smaller and lighter than those ordinary open-framed generators.
+Earlier in this article, I mentioned how inverter generators differ from conventional ones.
+The main reason is that they are much smaller and lighter than those ordinary open-framed generators.

 Best generators for RV air conditioners